 For a map of the venue, click Festival Layout.

-The Caribbean Days Festival takes place on a Saturday and Sunday each year in late July.
-Main activities include a multicultural street parade, food fair, market, and live music and entertainment all weekend.
+The Caribbean Days Festival usually includes a multicultural parade, food fair, market, and live music and entertainment all weekend.

 Island & International Food Fair